GRAINS-U.S. soybean, corn, wheat futures rally to multi-month highs on weather concerns

 By Mark Weinraub

+"Listening to the meteorologists this morning, they pretty much threw in the towel on any moisture for the dry areas of the Midwest for the next two weeks," Marex Capital analyst Charlie Sernatinger said in a note to clients.

+Chicago Board of Trade December corn futures CZ3, which track the crop being grown in fields across the United States, were up 31-1/4 cents a bushel at $6.28-3/4.
+The contract hit its highest since Nov.
+1 during the session.

-seems highly unlikely that the USDA's yield estimate will be achievable," Summit Commodity Brokerage said in a research note.
+"Given the situation around the Corn Belt it now seems highly unlikely that the USDA's yield estimate will be achievable," Summit Commodity Brokerage said in a research note.
 "If we stay dry, it will be hard for this market to do anything but work higher."

-At 11:42 a.m.
-CDT (1642 GMT), Chicago Board of Trade December corn futures CZ3, which track the crop being grown in fields across the United States, were up 23 cents a bushel at $6.20-1/2.
-The contract hit its highest since Nov.
-7 earlier in the session.

-CBOT September soft red winter wheat futures WU3 gained 32 cents to $7.40-3/4 a bushel, the highest for the most-active contract Wv1 since Feb.
+CBOT September soft red winter wheat futures WU3 gained 39-1/2 cents to $7.48-1/4 a bushel.
+The most-active wheat contract Wv1 hit its highest on a continuous basis since Feb.
 24.

-The U.S. Agriculture Department cut its good-to-excellent ratings for the U.S. corn and soybean crops by more than expected on Tuesday afternoon, including steep drops in top-producing states Iowa and Illinois, as a deepening drought stressed crops in the heart of the Midwest farm belt.
+The U.S. Agriculture Department cut its good-to-excellent ratings for the U.S. corn and soybean crops by more than expected on Tuesday afternoon, including steep drops in top-producing states Iowa and Illinois.

 Concern is also mounting about crops elsewhere, including Europe.